Rudd-O/dts-recordingstudio/README.md

 media necessary to run the live show's intro and outro commands.

 Then you need to set up the record and broadcast facilities.
-In a terminal, run command `recordbroadcast` and answer the question related to your Icecast server that you will be asked.
-After running the command, you can start the command `recordbroadcast`, which will promptly start broadcasting your show to the icecast server, and recording it into `/home/ubuntu/Studio/Recordings`.
+In a terminal, run command `recordbroadcast` and answer the questions related to your Icecast server that you will be asked.

+After you're done with these steps, either reboot or log out and log back in to the EC2 instance (it is normal to get your VNC session disconnected when you log off -- just connect right back and you should be able to log in).

+Once you log back in, you should be able to see the JACK suite of applications, mixer, Mumble and Skype already running.
+In addition to that, the recording and broadcast will be automatically started in the background.  will promptly broadcast your show to your Icecast server, and record it into
+`/home/ubuntu/Studio/Recordings` as an Ogg Vorbis high-quality floating-point 48 KHz audio file.

+You only need to perform this configuration once (or when circumstances demand that you update the configuration).

 #Testing the instance